 NOTE: Availability is not populated for component devices.
 Therefore, Availability will have a null value for any Device Service that includes component devices.
 The null value is displayed as a hyphen.
-However, a potential alternative is to change the rule from Availability to Count, because Count only considers devices that are shown to be available from a collection perspective.
+However, a potential alternative is to change the rule from Availability to Count and query devices that are enabled to collect data (isActive = true).
+The reason for this is because Count is the number of devices that matches the filter query, and querying on isActive matches all devices that are currently collecting data.

 - 6. In the Services or Devices drop-down list, select one of the following options to filter the services for this policy, as needed: - All Services in this Service or All Devices in this Service.
 This default setting uses all services or devices that are included in the service. - Queried Services or Queried Devices.
 This setting uses only the devices or services you specify in the Search field that appears when you select this option.
 This setting lets you filter the list of devices or services for this policy. - Edit .
-Click the Edit icon () to specify a query to find specific devices.
-To filter health, availability, or risk based on a specific message text mask, click the icon to allow for an advanced search.
-Search using the following format:

-event has (message contains 'text mask')

-7. To update an Availability, Health, or Risk value for a rule, edit the value in the SET <VALUE> TO column:
+Click the Edit icon (\) to specify a query to find specific devices.
+To filter health, availability, or risk based on a specific message text mask, click the 😨 icon to allow for an advanced search.
+Search using the following format: event has (message contains 'text mask') 7.
+To update an Availability, Health, or Risk value for a rule, edit the value in the SET <VALUE> TO column: